mahmoudibrahim/KidneyMap/Invitro_MF_Nkd2/00_EDA.md

-Transcriptome profiling with conventional RNAseq was performed in three replicates of myofibroblasts carrying different gene perturbationss on NKD2 (Knock-out, over-expression and corresponding controls with empty vector).
+Transcriptome profiling with conventional RNAseq was performed in three replicates of myofibroblasts carrying different gene perturbationss on NKD2 (Knock-out, over-expression and corresponding controls).
 These belong to two different experiments: knock-out (KO) and over-dispersion (OE).
 Thus, these are loaded at once, but explored and analyzed independently.
 In the case of KO experiment, there were generated 3 NKD2-KO clones, one of them (`nC3`) with a phenotype with a severe collagen production.
 Herein we perform an exploratory analysis.

 ## Setting-up environment